Updated May 2025

 ng-package.json (3)

-The file contains the configuration for ng-packagr.
-It specifies the path of the build output and the entry file which points to src/public-api.ts.
+This file configures ng-packagr, specifying the build output path and the entry file, which points to src/public-api.ts

 package.json (4)